Alfresco/docs-alfresco/content-services/latest/using/share/features/discussion.md

 The **Topics** list in the browsing pane provides the following views:

-**New**
-: Displays the topics created or updated in the past seven days **Most Active**
+* **New**: Displays the topics created or updated in the past seven days
-:Displays the topics with the most replies
+* **Most Active**: Displays the topics with the most replies
-**All**
-:Displays all topics
+* **All**: Displays all topics
-**My Topics**
-:Displays the topics created by the current user
+* **My Topics**: Displays the topics created by the current user

 The **Tags** list displays the tags currently associated with one or more discussion topics.
 The number following the tag tells you how many discussion topics are associated with the tag.

 **To browse the discussion topics:**